First-Year Residential Experience (FYRE)

 At PSU we recognize that classroom learning is just part of the picture, along with extracurricular and co-curricular activities, internships, and community involvement.
 Now we’ve reimagined our Residential Life Program to create a new and exciting First-Year Residential Experience (FYRE) that enriches student engagement and the transition to PSU.

-Similar programs are found at some of the nation’s top colleges and universities, and FYRE will be a foundational program of our Integrated Clusters learning model.
-We are pleased to launch FYRE for the 2018-2019 year!
+Similar programs are found at some of the nation’s top colleges and universities, and FYRE is a foundational program of our Integrated Clusters learning model.
+We are pleased to continue FYRE for the 2019-2020 year!

 Classes typically represent only one-third of a student’s time on campus; FYRE adds important value to the other two-thirds with special programs, increased access to faculty and University services, and experiences that help students find their personal path at PSU.